fbacchella/CasRealm/README.md

 With the options `filter` and `headerFilter`, it's possible to bypass the `overrideSecurity`.
 If the given header matches the regex given in `filter`, the permission is delegated to the default configuration.
 This must be used with care, because it can totally bypass security and should be only used when the application or other setting already enforce security.
-It allows dummy clients that can't' authenticate using CAS to keep using the application.
+It allows dummy clients that can’t authenticate using CAS to keep using the application.

 Installation
 ------------
 It's a usual maven project so it's build with a `mvn package` command.
-It generate a `target/cas-client-tomcat-mandatoryrealm-v7-1.1-SNAPSHOT-jar-with-dependencies.jar` that must be installed in the lib folder installion (not in your webapp).
-Also don't install `cas-client-tomcat-mandatoryrealm-v7-1.1-SNAPSHOT.jar`, as it don't include the dependencies.
+It generate a `target/cas-client-tomcat-mandatoryrealm-v7-1.1-SNAPSHOT-jar-with-dependencies.jar` that must be installed in the lib folder installation (not in your webapp).
+Also don't install `cas-client-tomcat-mandatoryrealm-v7-1.1-SNAPSHOT.jar`, as it doesn’t include the dependencies.